Orovida Camille Pissarro: Early life and studies

 Orovida Camille Pissarro was born in Britain on 8 October 1893 in Epping, Essex.
 She would live primarily in London throughout her life.
 She was the only child of the French artist Lucien Pissarro, who had settled in Britain in 1890, and his wife, Esther (née Bensusan).
 Orovida was named after Esther's aunt.
 The list of artists in Orovida's family is headed by her grandfather, Camille Pissarro, the Impressionist.
 Her father Lucien, Camille's eldest son, was a painter, printmaker and wood engraver.
 Her uncles, including Georges Henri Manzana Pissarro, Félix Pissarro, and Ludovic Rodo Pissarro, as well as other relatives, were also artists.
+She was of Portuguese-Jewish descent.

 Orovida displayed her talent at a young age.
 Lucien said that it was "in her blood".
 Drawings by the five-year-old Orovida earned praise from her renowned grandfather.
 Orovida studied oil painting with her father during her teens, becoming proficient in the Impressionist style.

 As seen in her Self-portrait, Lucien had limited her palette to using only five colours.

 Her mother, who had artistic training herself, believed that art was a financially insecure profession, and insisted that Orovida study music.
 But the daughter's interest in etching, with its prospects for commercial illustration, helped to assuage her mother's fears.

 In 1913 Orovida briefly studied with Walter Sickert, before renouncing formal art training.